-The Natural Heritage Network as shown on Map 4 - Greenway System is a core element of the Greenway System and includes natural heritage and hydrologic features, and associated vegetation protection zones.
+The Natural Heritage Network as shown on Map 4 - Greenway System is a core element of the Greenway System and includes natural heritage and hydrologic features and their functions, and vegetation protection zones.
 These features and their functions are the best remaining examples of Markham's natural ecosystem and are essential for preserving Markham's biodiversity and providing representation of the natural environment in which Markham was established.

 Natural heritage and hydrologic features are generally intended to be conveyed into public ownership with the approval of development.
-Markham has also committed funds and developed a land securement strategy for the purpose of identifying and securing important natural heritage and hydrologic features within the Natural Heritage Network and the Natural Heritage Network Enhancement Lands.
+Markham has committed funds and developed a land securement strategy for the purpose of identifying and securing important natural heritage and hydrologic features within the Natural Heritage Network.